AppsFlyer/aerospike-clj/README.md

 # Maturity:
 - Feature completeness: ~~mostly~~ near complete.
 - Stability: production ready.
-We actively use this library in production.
+Actively and widely used in production.

 # Opinionated:
 - Non blocking only: Expose only the non-blocking API.
 Block with `deref` if you like.
 - Futures instead of callbacks.
 Futures (and functional chaining) are more composable and less cluttered.
-If a synchronous behaviour is still desired, the calling code can still deref (`@`) the returned future object.
-For a more sophisticated coordination, a variety of control mechanisms are supplied by [manifold/deferred](https://github.com/ztellman/manifold/blob/master/docs/deferred.md), or via the library using [transcoders](https://appsflyer.github.io/aerospike-clj/index.html) or [hooks](https://appsflyer.github.io/aerospike-clj/advanced-async-hooks.html).
+If a synchronous behaviour is still desired, the calling code can still `deref` (`@`) the returned future object.
+For a more sophisticated coordination, a variety of control mechanisms can be used by directly using Java's `CompletableFuture` API or the more Clojure friendly [promesa](https://github.com/funcool/promesa) (which is also used internallly), or via the library using [transcoders](https://appsflyer.github.io/aerospike-clj/index.html) or [hooks](https://appsflyer.github.io/aerospike-clj/advanced-async-hooks.html).
 - Follows the method names of the underlying Java APIs.
 - TTLs should be explicit, and developers should think about them.
-Forces passing a ttl and not use the cluster default.
+Forces passing a TTL and not use the cluster default (This can be still achieved by passing the [special values](https://www.aerospike.com/apidocs/java/com/aerospike/client/policy/WritePolicy.html#expiration) -2,-1 or 0).
 - Minimal dependencies.
 - Single client per Aerospike namespace.
 Namespaces in Aerospike usually indicate different cluster configurations.
 In order to reduce overhead for clusters with more than a single namespace create 2 client objects and share an event loop between them.

 # Limitations/ caveats
-- ~~Currently supports only single bin records.~~
-- ~~Does not expose batch/scan operations.
-Batch writes are supported via `put-multiple`.~~

 # TBD
-- ~~Support batch asynchronous APIs.~~
-- ~~Support batch put asynchronous API.~~
 - Support Java 11

 ## Usage: